RenderKit/embree/README.md

 performance.
 Storing a vertex multiple times with different crease weights results in undefined behavior.

-One triangles and quadrilaterals are supported as primitives of a subdivision mesh.
-The parametrization of a triangle uses the first vertex `p0` as base point, and the vector `p1 - p0` as u-direction and `p2 - p0` as v-direction.
-The following picture additionally illustrates the direction the geometry normal is pointing into.

-![][imgTriangleUV]

-Some texture coordinates `t0,t1,t2` can be linearly interpolated over the triangle the following way:

-    t_uv = (1-u-v)*t0 + u*(t1-t0) + v*(t2-t0)
+Faces with 3 to 15 vertices are supported (triangles, quadrilateral, pentagons, etc).

-The parametrization of a quadrilateral uses the first vertex `p0` as base point, and the vector `p1 - p0` as u-direction and `p3 - p0` as v-direction.
+The parametrization of a regular quadrilateral uses the first vertex `p0` as base point, and the vector `p1 - p0` as u-direction and `p3 - p0` as v-direction.
 The following picture additionally illustrates the direction the geometry normal is pointing into.